huggingface/transformers/docs/source/en/kv_cache.md

 ...   responses.append(response)

 >>> print(responses)
-["You are a helpful assistant.
-Help me to write a blogpost about travelling.", "You are a helpful assistant.
-What is the capital of France?"]
+['<s> You are a helpful assistant.
+Help me to write a blogpost about travelling.\n\nTitle: The Ultimate Guide to Travelling: Tips, Tricks, and', '<s> You are a helpful assistant.
+What is the capital of France?\n\nYes, the capital of France is Paris.</s>']
 ```